Overview

 Licence

 Creative Commons License This work is written by Stephen Vickers and is released under a Creative Commons GNU General Public Licence.
-The BasicLTI Building Block is available for download from OSCELOT where it is also possible to report bugs and submit feature requests.
+The BasicLTI Building Block can be downloaded from OSCELOT.
+The source files are available from the ceLTIc Project repository, where any issues should be reported.

 Valid XHTML 1.0 Strict